redox-os/website/content/news/POSIX-conformance-testing.md

 > **musl** is *lightweight, fast, simple, free,* and strives to be *correct* in the sense of standards-conformance and safety.

 libc, like Unix, is governed by standards.
-There is and ISO standard for libc, and a POSIX standard for libc, and they are not the same. musl conforms to a combination of the ISO and the POSIX standards, and adds some common extensions.
+There is an ISO standard for libc, and a POSIX standard for libc, and they are not the same. musl conforms to a combination of the ISO and the POSIX standards, and adds some common extensions.